Yato0226/Awesome-Inventory-Patch/README.md

 Contributions are welcome!
 If you have suggestions for improvements or find any issues, please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Thanks to the RimWorld community for their support and feedback.
-- Special thanks to the authors of the dependencies for their hard work.

 ## Contact

 For any inquiries, please contact the author: